OpenTranslationBible/open-bible/en-GB/55.2 Timothy/md/2-timothy-04.md

 ## 2 Timothy 4:12

-I have sent Tychicus to Ephesus.
+As I have sent Tychicus to Ephesus.

 ## 2 Timothy 4:13